 Business Type :

-Making the choice to be a business owner is making the choice to put yourself and personal assets at risk.
-You are at risk from litigants, creditors and other potential threats that can take your business and personal assets away.
+Being a business owner means enormous opportunity, but it also means putting yourself at risk.
+You are at risk from litigants, creditors and other potential threats that can take your assets and your time.
 For most people that is reason enough to avoid the hazards of business ownership.
-But for those with a true entrepreneurial spirit there are many ways to protect your business and shield your personal assets from risk.
+But for those with a true entrepreneurial spirit there are ways to help protect your business and shield your personal assets from risk.

 Create a Business Entity

-One of the foundations of any comprehensive asset-protection plan is to create a business entity.
-Creating an entity puts your business into an entity structure that provides layers of protection.
-This structure establishes your business as a separate legal entity.
-The separation can prevent you from being personally liable for the company’s debts or legal liabilities.
+One foundation of any comprehensive asset-protection plan is to create a business entity.
+Creating an entity puts your business into an entity structure that provides a layer of protection.
+This structure establishes your business as a separate legal entity that may help prevent you from being personally liable for the company’s debts or legal liabilities.

 Business owners need be sure to maintain the entity they established.
-The established entity may have annual fees or can receive notices that may require action.
-Always be vigilant as a businessowner of your mail, email and phone number.
-These points of contact are the ways your business if notified and able to communicate with, in our case agents and insurance carriers.
+The entity may have annual fees or receive notices that may require action.
+Always be vigilant as a businessowner by checking your mail, email and phone calls.
+These points of contact are the ways your business is notified of important information.

-To protect your business assets, you will need business insurance.
-After you choose an entity type for your business you will want to shop for quotes on different business insurance products.
-The best thing for business owners to do is contact your local insurance agent.
+One of the best ways to protect your business assets is by purchasing insurance.
+After you choose an entity type for your business you will want to shop for quotes on different business insurance products. a local insurance agent can obtain quotes and make suggestions regarding coverage.
 They are going to be your best source for information, advice and access to multiple insurance carries and products.

-Your business and the type of work you do will determine what type of insurance you need to protect your business and will determine the amount of coverage the insurance will have.
-Here is a list of insurance products and how they protect your business.
+Your business, risk tolerance, and the type of work you do will determine what type and amount of insurance you need to help protect your business and .
+Below is a list of common insurance products and how they help protect your business.

-• Commercial General Liability insurance protects business owners by covering legal expenses and damages in case of third-party claims for bodily injury, property damage, or advertising injury.
-It shields technology companies from financial losses due to lawsuits related to accidents or alleged negligence.
+• Commercial General Liability insurance helps protect business owners by covering legal expenses and damages in case of third-party claims for bodily injury, property damage, or advertising injury.

-• Workers Compensation insurance safeguards business owners by providing coverage for employees’ medical expenses and lost wages in the event of work-related injuries or illnesses.
+• Workers Compensation insurance provides coverage for employees’ medical expenses and lost wages in the event of work-related injuries or illnesses.
 It helps ensure that employees receive proper care and compensation, reducing financial strain on the business.
+This is usually required by law.

 • Professional Liability insurance, also known as Errors and Omissions insurance, shields technology professionals from claims of negligence, errors, or omissions in their services or advice.
 It provides financial protection in case a client alleges that the professional’s work led to financial losses.